Joint Master of Arts in Public History and Library & Information Science

 Requirements

-1. Develop an individualized topical or professional specialization, in consultation with the advisor, consisting of three relevant courses (9-12 credits)
+Path one: Develop an individualized topical or professional specialization, in consultation with the advisor, consisting of three relevant courses (9 to 12 credits).

-2. Concurrently earn one of the following graduate certificates relevant to public history careers: Nonprofit Management (3 additional credits), Archival Administration (6 additional credits), or Museum Practice (3 additional credits)
+Path two: Concurrently earn one of the following graduate certificates relevant to public history careers: Nonprofit Management (three additional credits), Archival Administration (six additional credits), or Museum Practice (three additional credits).

 The joint MA/MLIS carries tremendous savings in terms of time and cost, allowing students to earn both degrees in three years of full-time study.